Mozilla to also reject Chinese Internet body's certificates

 Internet authorities around the world issue certificates of trust to websites to verify their authenticity when visited by a web browser.
 Hackers could in theory impersonate unverified websites and intercept data using a "man-in-the-middle" attack.

-Google and Mozilla have said they would allow CNNIC to reapply so its certificates could be recognised again.
+Google and Mozilla have said they would allow CNNIC to reapply so its certificates could be recognized again.

 Chrome is the world's most popular desktop and tablet browser, with nearly 50 percent share, while Microsoft Corp's Internet Explorer has nearly 18 percent compared to Firefox at 16.9 percent, according Statcounter.